Written by Arvind Srivastav

-If you are South Asian, your heart disease risk is roughly twice that of your white peers, and it tends to show up earlier in life.
+If you are South Asian (people with origins from India, Pakistan or neighboring countries), your heart disease risk is roughly twice that of your white peers, and it tends to show up earlier in life.
 Research from the American Heart Association, the MASALA study, and the UK Biobank all point the same way.
 The good news is that once you understand your main driving factors better, there is a lot you can do to reduce your risk.

 The clearest number comes from a UK Biobank research study, which followed more than 8,000 South Asian adults and nearly 450,000 European adults for about 11 years.
 We South Asians were roughly 2 times as likely to have a heart attack, stroke, or related event.
 Even after adjusting for blood pressure, diabetes, cholesterol, smoking, body weight, and exercise, the extra risk did not disappear.